paintparty/lasertag/README.md

 To regenerate tests for JVM Clojure, look at source of `lasertag.cached`.

-The cljs tests can also need to be regenerated.
+The cljs tests can also be regenerated.
 Additionally, the data structure that serves most of the results for `lasertag.core/tag` & `lasertag.core/tag-map` in cljs needs to be pre-generated.
 For both of these:

 In one terminal: `npm run codegen`
 In another terminal: `npm run codegen-watch`